 We’ve already established that it’s vital to draw upon the network of your on-the-ground teams from an operational point of view.

-They possess the specific knowledge of their area of the business to help you both identify and then deliver your branding across your entire organisation.
+They possess the specific knowledge of their area of the business to help you both identify and then deliver your branding across your entire organization.

 Cross-functional and cross-border communication will help to smooth the rollout and promote a sense of unity.

-A detailed communications plan for all external stakeholders is also vital – regulatory bodies, customers, suppliers and membership organisations.
+A detailed communications plan for all external stakeholders is also vital – regulatory bodies, customers, suppliers and membership organizations.
 Consider:

 To ensure consistency of your brand and quality control over your suppliers, you must have a single pivot point.

-The complexity of managing a global branding programme – suppliers, permits, materials, installers – is not to be underestimated.
+The complexity of managing a global branding program – suppliers, permits, materials, installers – is not to be underestimated.

 A professional Project Management team will be the driving force for your rebrand and external resources can be a useful boost here.